 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 This is a tear-jerker with people saying things like "the Lord moves in mysterious ways" and talk about seeing a "light at the end of the tunnel" when you're dying, and nobody gets too freaked out when a faith-healer fixes a broken back.
-The snake scenes are at the beginning and the end so I'm going to have to say too much about the plot for anybody to read who hasn't seen the movie so you have been warned.
+The snake scenes are at the beginning and the end so I'm going to have to explain much of the plot, so you have been warned.

 The moral of the story, as I see it, is - be nice to snakes and you might get superhero powers, but I suspect others will see it a bit differently.

 The live two-headed snake we see is a Pine Snake.
 The preserved two-headed snake in the giant jar is a Gophersnake, which is related to the Pine Snake, but looks nothing like it.
 But most people wouldn't remember what the first one looked like that much later.